2017 Board Member Biographies

 Stanley Tsao has many years of community outreach experience working with The Connections Group team.
 Stanley has managed outreach programs for numerous government initiatives and providing better government access to minority and immigrant communities.
 He has worked closely with a broad range of community groups, government agencies and non-profitorganizations.
 He also manages Connections’ production projects from direct mails to media productions.
 Previously, Stanley had served as a board member with Young Professional International Network at World Affairs Council and as the board chair at Safe Futures YouthCenter in West Seattle.
 Tsao has an undergraduate degree in economics and political science from Simon Fraser University in Canada.

-Christina Shimizu is the Annual Giving Officer at Solid Ground, a King County non-profit working to end poverty.
+Christina Shimizu is the Director of Individual Giving at The Wing Luke Museum, connecting everyone to the rich history, dynamic cultures and art of Asian Pacific Americans through vivid storytelling and inspiring experiences.
 She manages large scale fund development and marketing campaigns, and is committed to supporting work that expands community participation in creating lasting social change.
 She is an experienced trainer on issues of class and race and uses this analysis to examine the ways in which systems of power impact philanthropic engagement.
 Christina cut her teeth in grassroots community outreach as a youth intern at The Connections Group in 2004.
-Her previous work spans international development, municipal government, and National Service.
+Her previous work spans human services and National Service.
 Christina grew up in Seattle and graduated from The Evergreen State College.
 She is second generation Japanese American.

 Sofia Aragon is the Executive Director of the Washington Center for Nursing, a nonprofit corporation focused on solving the state’s nursing shortage.
 She immigrated to Seattle at the age of three with her parents.
 She is a registered nurse and an attorney by training, graduating from the University of Washington with a Bachelor of Arts in Economics, Seattle University with a Bachelor of Science in Nursing, and a Juris Doctor from Loyola University-Chicago.
 Her previous roles include hospital nurse, community health clinic nurse, legislative liaison for WA State Department of Health and Governmental Affairs Advisor for the WA State Nurses Association.
 Her passion is supporting aspiring and current nursing and legal professionals as adjunct faculty for the Seattle University College of Nursing and Seattle University School of Law, and developing continuing legal education programs with the WA State Association of Nurse Attorneys.
 Her hobbies are travel and sports.